RB Racing Turbos...Big Twins: Shovels to M8's (Click on Image or Text Below)

 In 2017 we bid farewell to the Bullett Project.
 Mike was finally well enough to go to the Salt and opened up his ugly take on the world.
 One's true nature always comes to the front sooner or later.
 What the hell..It was fun with Bryan and the crew and we got Bryan and the Bullett a 200mph record.

-Mike can now pout, scowl, and keep getting people to pay for his project while he putters around watching TV, eating out twice a day, and talking about the distant past through rose-colored glasses...saying he does not want to learn anything new.
+Mike can now pout, scowl, and keep getting people to pay for his project while he putters around watching TV, eating out twice a day, and talking about the distant past through rose-colored glasses...saying he does not want to learn anything new post Panhead technology.

 Mike Geokan's world record holding RB Racing Turbocharged Harley Davidson is featured in an old video.

-It still runs with our 4 injector RSR EFI 32 years later.
+It still runs with our 4 injector RSR EFI 32 years later...and Mike has no idea what the programming is.

 Turbos are a complete system